About City Councilor Jesse Lederman

 Councilor Lederman became the youngest individual elected in Springfield's recent history when he was elected to one of five At-Large seats on the Springfield City Council on November 7, 2017.
 He was re-elected to a second term in November of 2019.

 On the City Council, Jesse Chairs the first ever standing Committee on Sustainability & Environment.
 He is a member the Public Safety Committee and the General Government Committee.

 Jesse is employed as an advisor and recruiter for the University of Massachusetts, Amherst, where he works with adult students looking to complete their degrees.
 He is married to Emila (Ponikiewski) Lederman.
 The two met while they were students at UMass Amherst, where Emila earned her Bachelor's Degree in Economics.
-They are homeowners in the Forest Park Neighborhood, where they live with their Basset Hound, Theodore, and their cat, Henry.
+After restoring their first historic home in the city's Forest Park Neighborhood, the two purchased a home in the McKnight Neighborhood where Jesse grew up, where they live with their Basset Hound, Theodore.